Ski the Haute Route

 Does Not Include

 Personal gear.
-See Ski Gear List.
+See Alps Ski Gear List.

 Transport to Chamonix and from Zermatt at the end.